Chirag-ahir/JAVA-All-Basic/README.md

   A process is a self contained execution environment and it can be seen as a program or application.

   What is Thread in java?<br>
   A thread is a single lightweight and smallest part of a process or It is the smallest unit of a process that can run alongwith the other parts of the same process.
+2 ways to create thread: by extending thread class, by implementing runnable interface.

+   what is the beteer way to create thread in java ?<br>
+ By implementing Runnable interface is a better way to create a thread in java because when we create a thread by extending Thread class, all Thread class methods are inherited while we can perform the task with the one method (run method) only.

   what is the major difference between process and thread ?<br>
   The most significant difference between a process and a thread is that a process is defined as a task that is being completed by the computer, whereas a thread is a lightweight process that can be managed independently by a scheduler.